openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ### Files Location

-Place your filesas shown in the table below:
+Place your files as shown in the table below:

 File | Destination
 ---|---